-The BIEE’s sixth Future of Energy Lecture will be given by Sinead Lynch, UK Country Chair at Shell, on May 15th at the Royal Society.
+The BIEE’s sixth Future of Energy Lecture on May 15th will be given by Sinead Lynch, UK Country Chair , Shell, and is kindly sponsored by PwC UK.

 The next 10 years will be critical if the UK is to meet the targets of its Climate Change Act.
 Sinead Lynch, Shell UK Country Chair, explains why the company’s long experience in UK energy markets, coupled with its future scenarios for the global energy system, show a clear need for more urgent action in the power, transport, building and industrial sectors.

 Sinead joined Shell in the role of UK Country Chair in September 2016.
 She is Chair of the Board of the Shell UK Pension Trust, a member of the Board of Trustees of the Shell Foundation and a Trustee of the Shell Centenary Scholarship Fund.

 Prior to her appointment to Shell, Sinead worked at BG Group where she was EVP Safety and Sustainability, and was responsible for the leadership and integration of Health, Safety & Asset Integrity, Security, Environment & Climate Change, Social Performance & Human Rights, Government & Policy Affairs and Communications disciplines.